Davod3/Project-Enderman/README.md

 	-User is presented with all servers, selecting one (done) -User clicks in backup button, backup is made.
 Old backup is deleted. (done)

-## Supports simple server.properties editing procedure
+## Supports simple server.properties editing procedure (done)

-	-User is presented with all servers, selecting one -User clicks in edit button, being shown all .properties fields -User edits what he wants, clicks save
+	-User is presented with all servers, selecting one (done) -User clicks in edit button, being shown all .properties fields (done) -User edits what he wants, clicks save (done)
-	-Server is restarted with changes applied
+	-Server is restarted with changes applied (done)

 ## Must allow for manual creation of servers when necessary (done)